 The UNC-CH program uses the Physical Therapist Centralized Application Service (PTCAS) for applications to the program.

 The Doctor of Physical Therapy (DPT) program is designed for those individuals with an undergraduate degree in a field other than physical therapy.
 There is no specific undergraduate major required to apply to our program and no major is more advantageous or disadvantageous for your application.
 Applicants should have a sufficient knowledge of the physical therapy profession to make an informed career choice.

-Admission decisions are substantially influenced by the applicant’s ability to demonstrate personal characteristics considered consistent with the expectations of professional behavior and the delivery of patient/client-centered services.
-Applicants must demonstrate success in academic, clinical and professional aspects of the program.
+Admission decisions are substantially influenced by the applicant’s ability to demonstrate personal characteristics considered consistent with the expectations of professional behavior and the equitable delivery of patient/client-centered services.
+Applicants must demonstrate success in academic and professional aspects of the program.
 Personal interviews are required for applicants who reach the final stage of the admission process.
 If two applications are essentially equal, preference will be given to the North Carolina resident.

-- A minimum of three letters of recommendation must be submitted, and at least one must be from a physical therapist.
+- A minimum of three letters of recommendation must be submitted.
+It is recommended that one letter is submitted by a physical therapist, but not required.

 - Please see the section on Supplemental Materials below.

 To avoid disadvantaging prospective students who were affected by the COVID-19 pandemic, Pass/Fail science prerequisite credits are accepted during the semesters affected by the COVID-19 pandemic.
 However, for our program admissions, we strongly encourage our applicants to opt for letter grade if available.
 P/F grades cannot contribute to GPA calculations.

 Semester equivalents of the following courses are required to be considered for admission.
 These courses can be taken online or in-person at any accredited four-year institution or community college.
 Courses are weighed equally.
 For example, a physics course taken at a community college is not given less weight than a course taken at four-year college or university.